 4. Read From the Same Script.
 Once you are clear on your identity and your ideal customers, it’s vital to get your whole team on the same page.
 The company’s messaging should not vary based on who is doing the talking.
 When you launch an initiative to improve the company’s fortunes, don’t roll the dice on in-house support.
 Help everyone understand the importance, and be clear about what you need from your team members.

 5. Be Compelling Online.
 When a prospect is browsing online and finds you, your website needs to entice them at first glance, or they will move on, and you’ll miss the opportunity to serve them – without ever knowing it.
 It’s important to accept that customers are picky and fickle, even those ones that are a perfect match for your company.
 Help them to choose you instead of your competitor by making a show-stopping first impression.

-6. Be Ubiquitous.
-Customers use the Internet to find for what they need, so it pays to be highly visible.
-Create multiple points of contact by getting listed in every widely used online business listing, such as Yelp and Angie’s List.
+6. Be Visible.
+Create multiple points of contact on a variety of platforms.
+If you have not yet claimed and updated your Google My Business and Yelp profiles, do so immediately.
+Review your listings on other high-profile local and industry-specific directories, and ensure your Name, Address and Phone (NAP) and website are correct and consistent.
+Allocate a portion of your budget for targeted Search Engine Marketing and Social Media advertising campaigns.
 Prospects will see your name everywhere they look, and the company website will perform better in search, so you’ll get listed above competitors, instead of below them.
-Also consider advertising on Google and social media.
 Whichever choices you make, remember: If they don’t find you, they won’t choose you.
 Guaranteed.

 If you’d like help updating your company’s message and image, please contact me at 800-796-3342 or email@example.com.
 PriMedia is based in Garden City, NY.